briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/b2153464-4420-4624-bb42-0921d16fb183">

 Now it's time to turn to your neighbor and ask them for their Synapse ID!
-You can then add them to your project, try giving them the ability to download and upload to your project.
+You can then add them to your project, try giving them the ability to download from your project.
 In this image I've added my other Synapse account (briandoconnor, my _real_ Synapse account) to my project:

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/05f15ba5-d62b-4dbc-a0ef-61f054e425d3">